DevExpress-Examples/web-forms-dashboard-enable-export-in-data-inspector/readme.md

 # Dashboard for Web Forms - How to Enable Export in Data Inspector

-This example demonstrates how to enable export to Excel in [Data Inspector](https://docs.devexpress.com/Dashboard/401194/common-features/underlying-and-displayed-data/data-inspector) (ASP.NET Web Forms).
+This example demonstrates how to enable export to Excel in [Data Inspector](https://docs.devexpress.com/Dashboard/401194/common-features/underlying-and-displayed-data/data-inspector).

 ![](images/data_inspector_export.png)